-The Founders of Abu Dhabi University and its Board of Regents Members strongly believe that the UAE society is in need of a first class, internationally, private university that will contribute in advancing the social, educational, cultural and economic interests of the nation.
+The founders of Abu Dhabi University and its Board of Regents members strongly believe that the UAE society is in need of a first class, internationally-recognized, private university that will contribute to advancing the social, educational, cultural and economic interests of the nation.
 As such, ADU aims to promote the well-being of the country through the education of its citizens and others who wish to take advantage of the offerings available at the University.

-Abu Dhabi University is an institution of higher education that is run in a business-like manner to warranty maximum efficiency of its operation.
+Abu Dhabi University is an institution of higher education that is run in a business-like manner to ensure maximum efficiency of operation.
 It is a UAE institution utilizing the best of the American, British and Arab models of higher education while operating in a multicultural Arab country.
-ADU is a comprehensive institution, where scholarship and applied research are valued to promote the economic welfare of the UAE, as well as to provide the most updated knowledge and modern tools to the student body.
-With the exception of the PG Law Programs, the language of instruction in the courses at ADU is English.
+ADU is a comprehensive institution, where scholarship and applied research are valued for their promotion of the economic and social welfare of the UAE, as well as for their role in providing the most up to date knowledge and modern tools to the student body.
+The language of instruction in the courses at ADU is English, with the exception of the PG Law and a few other programs.

-Admission is open to students of all nationalities that qualify, based on academic ability and interest in a field of studies, in the context of the philosophy, vision, core values, mission, strategic goals, and annual objectives of the institution.
+Admission is open to students of all nationalities that qualify, and is based on academic ability and interest in a field of study in the context of the philosophy, vision, core values, mission, strategic goals, and objectives of the institution.

 Abu Dhabi University first and foremost is an institution where teaching and learning are paramount.
-Faculty that are hired are of international status and they enhance the active learning of the Abu Dhabi University students preparing them for the challenges of the UAE and of the global economy.
-Scholarship and research activities are valued because they bring an intrinsic value to the institution and the degree programs in which students are studying.
-The active research role of the ADU faculty allows them to remain current in pedagogy and their field of expertise, thus enhancing classroom experience with the most recent developments in scientific and technological fields.
-Service to the University and the community are part of the responsibility of all the academic community in support of the overall mission of the University to promote the welfare of the UAE and its people.
+Faculty that are hired are of international status and they enhance the active learning of Abu Dhabi University students, preparing them for the various career challenges of the UAE and of the global economy.
+Scholarship and research are valued because they bring an intrinsic value to the institution and the degree programs in which students are studying.
+The active research role of ADU faculty allows them to remain current in pedagogy and in their field of expertise, thus enhancing classroom experience with the most recent developments in scientific and technological fields.
+Service to the University and the community are part of the responsibility of all in the academic community in support of the overall mission of the University to promote the welfare of the UAE and its people.

-Licensure and Program Accreditation
+Institutional Licensure and Program Accreditation